Issue

 Solution

-interface implementation.
-Volley has two out of the box - the HurlStack
+The answer lies in the HttpStackinterface implementation.
+Volley has two out of the box - the HurlStack that uses HttpUrlConnection and HttpClientStack that uses the Apache library.

-itself.
+A quick look at HurlStack shows that a new HttpUrlConnection object is created per request.
+Normally, connection pooling and reuse is handled by the HttpUrlConnection itself.
 I think that it will behave as smartly as possible and reuse as much resources as possible.

-to perform requests, so it's up to Apache's library to deal with connection pooling, etc.
+The same applies for the HttpClientStack.
+It uses a shared HttpClient to perform requests, so it's up to Apache's library to deal with connection pooling, etc.

 To summarise, low-level network creation and maintenance is not something with which Volley deals directly.
 It's all a question of specific implementations, but, as far as I can remember, they will do as much of the heavy lifting for you as possible.